Lateralus138/hosts-compression-scripts/README.md

  PS> .\compress_steven_black_hosts.ps1 -File hosts
 ```

 You will now have a new compressed version of Steven Black's hosts file.
 All of the original content of the file will be there, but reordered.
-As some of the comments (#[Added]... for example) were mixed in with the original urls they will now be placed at the bottom and make no sense.
+As some of the comments (#[Added]... for example) were mixed in with the original URLS they will now be placed at the bottom and make no sense.
 The other text (header and footer) in the original file will still be in their appropriate places.

 ### Replacing Windows Hosts File